 Perhaps what is needed to get the O,.R. nurse to use, if not become a champion of smoke evacuation, is a device that works; that is, a product that consistently provides clean air for the operating room.
 By definition, such a device must be capable of at least 95% smoke capture for prolonged periods of time without interfering with the surgeon’s protocols.
 Further, it should be simple for the nurse or surgical tech to use or apply to the patient, frees the team from involvement during the case and doesn’t obstruct the surgeon’s vision.
 To date, the methods available, notably the “wand” and the “ESU pencil” both have drawbacks.
 The wand requires a team member to chase the plume and commonly obstructs the surgeon’s vision although it collects smoke well if kept within 1” of the smoke source32.
 The ESU pencil, while convenient, causes hand fatigue, can interfere with vision and over time, has limited smoke capture ability33.

-The better solution may be a new device which has been introduced at tradeshows this year34 and which has none of the problems cited above.
-Independent testing at a leading air quality laboratory has confirmed that the product captures 99.5% of plume versus 50% by the ESU pencil35.
-The product called, “Squair,” is applied to the skin circumferentially around the wound and is connected via tubing to a suction source capable of generating a minimum of 25‐35 cubic feet/minute (cfm) of air flow.
+The better solution may be a new device which has been introduced at trade shows four years ago34 and which has none of the problems cited above.
+Independent testing at a leading air quality laboratory has confirmed that the product captures 99.5% of plume versus 51.4% by the ESU pencil35.
+The product called, “miniSQUAIR®,” is applied to the skin, or covering drape, on one side the wound and is connected via tubing to a suction source capable of generating a minimum of 25‐35 cubic feet/minute (cfm) of air flow.

-It is barely visible beneath the surgical drape.
+It is barely visible if placed beneath the surgical drape.
 Because of the flexibility of its cell foam core through which the smoke exits the wound, retractors can be used.
-If necessary, the device can be incised to lengthen the incision.
 It is disposed of as contaminated waste.
 It is made of fire retardant materials and its cost is modest.
-It’s called, “Squair,” which denotes its shape and its promise to bring clean air back to the operating room.
 It is manufactured by Nascent Surgical, LLC of Eden Prairie, Minnesota and its expanded use is to be anticipated now that the device is readily available.

-It promises to improve compliance of federal rules and guidelines which require a safe working space for employees.
+It promises to improve compliance by clinical staff to federal rules and guidelines which require a safe working space for employees.
 The improved air quality should, as shown in other environments, result in a lower rate of absenteeism with a subsequent reduction in manpower costs.
-Finally, the Squair should limit the potential for worker’s compensation claims for respiratory illnesses related to exposure to the contaminated air in the O.R.
+Finally, the miniSQUAIR should limit the potential for worker’s compensation claims for respiratory and other illnesses related to exposure to contaminated air in the O.R.
 For example, the worker presents to the doctor for a respiratory illness.
 The doctor asks if there was any exposure to irritants such as smoke, chemicals, etc. The worker say, ‘Yes.
 I work in the operating room.”
-That claim could potentially cost three times the amount of the medical charges in premiums over three years because of the impact on the “experience modification factor.”
+That claim could potentially cost three times the customary insurance premium over three years because of the impact on the “experience modification factor.”

 1 OSH Act of 1970 Standard 1910.1030.
 Bloodborne Pathogens, paragraph(d)(3)(i).
 Revision date: 14 April 1999.
 Accessed on http://www.osha/gov/pls/oshaweb/owadisp.sho_document?p_table=s.